-- 5. I have decided to: - a. partially release the document in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under section 47E(d) [public interest conditional exemptions certain operations of agencies] of the FOI Act; and - b. remove irrelevant material under section 22 of the FOI Act.
+- 5. I have decided to: - a. partially release the documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act on the grounds that the deleted material is considered exempt under section 47E [Public interest conditional exemptions certain operations of agencies] of the FOI Act; and - b. remove irrelevant material in accordance with section 22 of the FOI Act.